marcduiker/azure-functions-university/lessons/http.md

 ## 4. Adding a new function for POST requests

-Instead of using the `HttpRequest` or `HttpRequestMessage` type for the `req` parameter a custom .NET type can be used as the paramter type, in this case `Person`.
-This is only useful when working with the request body and not the querystring, since the HttpRequest object will be unavailable.
+Instead of using the `HttpRequest` or `HttpRequestMessage` type for the `req` parameter a custom .NET type can be used as the parameter type, in this case `Person`.
+This is only useful when working solely with the request body and not the querystring, since the HttpRequest object will be unavailable.
 Let's add a new function to the existing class file which only responds to POST requests.

 ### Steps